Rivergate Tower

-The Rivergate Tower, also known as the Sykes building or the Beer Can Building, is a 454 ft skyscraper in Tampa, Florida.
+The Rivergate Tower, also known as the Beer Can Building, is a 454 ft skyscraper in Tampa, Florida.
 The skyscraper is the seventh tallest building in Tampa with 31 floors.
-Rivergate Tower's principal tenant is Sykes Enterprises, a publicly-traded company that operates technical help and customer support centers internationally.
+Rivergate Tower's principal tenant is SouthState Bank.

 History

 The building was constructed in 1988 for $150 million as headquarters for North Carolina National Bank (NCNB), a predecessor to NationsBank.
 Parking is provided in a two-story sub-level structure with 731 spaces.
 The building was constructed from 1986 to 1988.
 Architect Harry Wolf based its measurements on the Fibonacci sequence, in which each number is the sum of the two preceding numbers, leaving each tile in the floor and each window pane is bigger than the ones next to it.
 The building is faced in French and Texas limestone, making it one of the tallest limestone structures in the world.
 The distinctive cylindrical shape was meant to symbolize a lighthouse on the Tampa skyline.

 The building was purchased by In-Rel Properties at a foreclosure sale in 2011 for $22 million.